How do I place an options trade?

-- From the home page, tap the magnifying glass in the top right corner
+- Tap the magnifying glass in the top right corner of your home page

 - Search the stock you’d like to trade options for